-- To reduce or eliminate the load of wild microorganisms, mainly yeasts, preserving the organoleptic quality.

-- To reduce the amount of SO2 used in winemaking. - To reduce or inactivate the activity of oxidative enzymes. - To get grape must stable from the microbiological point of view. - To obtain partially fermented musts.
+- To reduce or eliminate the load of wild microorganisms, mainly yeasts, preserving the organoleptic quality. - To reduce the amount of SO2 used in winemaking. - To reduce or inactivate the activity of oxidative enzymes. - To get grape must stable from the microbiological point of view. - To obtain partially fermented musts.

-- a) The ultra high pressure homogenization technique (UHPH) consists in the application of pressures higher than 200 Mpa (2000 bar) by continuous pumping.
-UHPH: continuous process that could be better integrated in - b) To eliminate the yeasts of the musts, pressures of 200-400 - b) To eliminate the yeasts of the musts, pressures of 200-400 Mpa are needed. - c) To eliminate bacteria, pressures of 200-400 Mpa are needed. - d) The treatment speed can range from 40 L / h to 40,000 L / h. - e) If necessary, the increase in temperature can be controlled with additional refrigeration.
+- a) The ultra high pressure homogenization technique (UHPH) consists in the application of pressures higher than 200 Mpa (2000 bar) by continuous pumping. - UHPH: continuous process that could be better integrated in the pretreatment of musts. - b) To eliminate the yeasts of the musts, pressures of 200-400 Mpa are needed. - c) To eliminate bacteria, pressures of 200-400 Mpa are needed. - d) The treatment speed can range from 40 L / h to 40,000 L / h. - e) If necessary, the increase in temperature can be controlled with additional refrigeration.